I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Setup CS:GO Environment In Ubuntu/CentOS Server

-Login to your instance with a root user account then install libraries which allows steamCMD to run.
+First, login to the server with a root user account then install the libraries that support steamCMD.

 Step 1: Install library package